 - Push-up with dumbbell row

-Second up is explosive training.
-You won't be doing multiple, consecutive jumps during too many real-world situations, but train your joints and muscles to be explosive - you never know when you'll need leap across flaming rafters to get to an attic window!
+Next up is explosive training.
+You won't be doing multiple, consecutive jumps during too many real-world situations, but you should train your joints and muscles to be explosive—you never know when you'll need to leap across flaming rafters to get to an attic window!
 I prefer to measure my explosive training by reps instead of by time.
 Medicine balls are great for this type of training.

 Perform 4 sets of 8 reps for any one of the following movements: